 Our law firm is always committed to its clients from the very beginning and can offer an attorney-client relationship that is built on trust.
 We can put forward a comprehensive defense for any person who has found themselves facing serious felony charges in Tampa.

 The Law Place is no ordinary law practice.
 Our defense attorneys work as a team, meaning you benefit from their combined experience and wealth of knowledge.
 We understand that you may be feeling very anxious at the thought of a criminal trial, so don’t waste any time.
-Call The Law Place today at (941) 444-4444 for a free consultation with a defense attorney.
+Call The Law Place today at (941) 444-4444 for a free consultation with an experienced criminal defense attorney.